christophery/slide-social-buttons/README.md

 	!
 Blue Husky Studios refined it to work better as a plugin to an existing site.
 		- REMOVED IE8 COMPATIBILITY - now designed for evergreen browsers.
-		!
+		+ Created branding (icon and logo), added in ./branding/ !
 Updated Font Awesome requirement to 4.x
 		!
 Removed requirement for Modernizr.js
 		+ Added .tumblr-bg